BIVROST/360WebPlayer/README.md

 There are two separate licenses to choose from:

-1. [The free license][92] - use for web sites that are non commercial
+1. [The free license][license-free] - use for web sites that are non commercial
-2. [The paid license][93] - use for commercial web sites, one license per domain (contact [sales][94] for payment).
+2. [The paid license][license-paid] - use for commercial web sites, one license per domain (contact [sales][email-sales] for payment).

-If you want to remove or replace our branding or are unsure about which license applies to you, please [contact us for help and additional licensing options][91].
+If you want to remove or replace our branding or are unsure about which license applies to you, please [contact us for help and additional licensing options][email-licensing].

-[91]: TODO: mailto:licensing
+[email-licensing]: TODO:mailto:licensing
-[92]: LICENSE-free.txt
+[license-free]: LICENSE-free.md
-[93]: LICENSE-paid.txt
+[license-paid]: LICENSE-paid.md
-[94]: TODO: mailto:sales
+[email-sales]: TODO:mailto:sales